Vintage Longwave Receivers

 since the early wireless days (when static bursts were just about the

-Mentioned above, the RCA-built USN RAA longwave superheterodyne receiver was a gigantic, 465 pound receiver that used 14 tubes and had four different IFs that were individually selected by the bandswitch(s.)
-Four specifically tuned BFOs were also needed in the RAA.
-The four different IFs allowed for uninterrupted coverage from 10kc to 1000kc.
-The complexity and expense of the RAA forced the Navy to reconsider earlier, less complicated and less expensive longwave receivers.
-After the RAA, all Navy longwave receivers were either TRF with regenerative detector or TRF with tracking BFO.
-Of the latter catagory is the RBA series built for the Navy during WWII.
+One of the best LW receivers was the RBA series built for the Navy during WWII.
 These receivers use three cascade TRF amplifiers feeding a non-regenerative triode detector followed by three audio amplifiers - in essence, the typical TRF receiver of the late twenties.
 However, that's where the similarity ends.
 The RBA also uses a "tracking" BFO that tunes via an additional ganged section of the five-gang tuning condenser.
 This allowed the BFO to always be 1kc above the tuned frequency and provide the heterodyne necessary to demodulate CW.
 Also, the RBA featured a "tracking" auxiliary gain control that was gear-driven from the tuning mechanism and kept the gain level constant throughout the tuning range.
+However, the most useful feature found on the RBA is its fabulous Output Limiter circuit.
+It is capable of suppressing most of the intense amplitude pulses of noise bursts, like lightning strikes, but still allow copying a CW signal and preserving the hearing of the radio operator.
 The RBA was used by the Navy for about two decades after WWII ended and its superior performance illustrates what can be accomplished in TRF design when cost was not an issue - the RBAs sold to the Navy for $3000 a piece in the 1940s.

-Now, all of the above isn't saying that a vintage superheterodyne can't do a good job on LW reception.
-When specifically designed for LW, with low noise tubes and circuits, a superhet can perform quite well on LW when used with the proper antenna.
+Now, all of the above isn't saying that a vintage superheterodyne can't do a good job on LW reception - I'm just saying the regen and TRF receivers can also do a great job on LF.
+The superhet, when specifically designed for LW, with low noise tubes and circuits, can perform quite well on LW when used with the proper antenna.
 However, many superhets just added a portion of a LW band to a receiver that was really designed for HF.
-These types of superhets are common and their LW performance is usually rather poor.
-There are exceptions with the National HROs (using G, H and J coil sets,) the Hammarlund SP-200LX (aka BC-779) and the RCA AR-88LF (aka CR-91) being noteworthy as high performance superhets that do a fine job on their limited coverage LW bands.
+These types of superhets are common and their LW performance is usually barely adequate.
+There are exceptions with the National HROs (using G, H and J coil sets,) the Hammarlund SP-200LX (aka BC-779) and the RCA AR-88LF (aka CR-91) being noteworthy as high performance superhets that do a great job on their limited coverage LW bands.

 Many casual LW listeners aren't aware that all of the "top performing" LW receivers must be operated with some type of low-noise antenna, even in a RFI-quiet location, to achieve DX reception on LW.
 In reality, most "high-end" LW receivers have about the same abilities and superior performance is more dependent on the operator's experience, the antenna type used and the receiving location rather than on the type of receiver being used.
 If the LW superhet user runs his receiver with a tuned loop antenna or a low-noise wire antenna like a Beverage, he will find the signal to noise ratio is greatly improved and, in a quiet location, he should be able to receive ample LW DX.